Cal-Rex/milestone-project-2-js-kwitht/README.md

 A bare-bones text-only version of the game was created and then distributed to Playtesters.
 After playing, players were interviewed to establish their user stories as users who had played the game previously:

+- _"As a returning player, I want some options that would allow further augmentation of encounter chances"_
 - _"As a returning player, I want to be able to pick up where i left off."_
-- _"As a returning player, I want to be able to see a record of my past completions."_
 - _"As a returning player, I want to see fresh encounters when i play the game."_

 ##### ___Project Goals:___